-The DPG-2223-00X controller is designed to be panel mounted and its chassis electrically bonded to the same protective reference as the engine structure.
-The mounting should protect the controller from exposure to rain, weather, and direct sunlight.
-The controller should not be mounted on the engine or in an environment that exceeds the mechanical specifications outlined in Chapter 2.
-It should be mounted in a position to allow access to the user interface, the COMM port and the terminal strip.
+The DPG-2401-00X controller is designed to be panel mounted and its chassis electrically bonded to the same protective reference as the engine structure.
+The mounting location should protect the controller from exposure to rain, weather, and direct sunlight.
+The controller should not be mounted on the engine or in an environment that exceeds the mechanical specifications outlined in Chapter 1 of this manual.
+The controller should be mounted in a position to allow access to the user interface, the COMM port and the terminal strip.